xavier-tobin/PatternAnnotatedString/README.md

 PatternAnnotatedString supports some features that `AnnotatedString` does not (out of the box), including paragraph backgrounds.
 It also makes it much easier to render custom inline `@Composable` content.
-To use these extra features, all you need to do is create your custom pattern annotations, and use `patternAnnotatedString()` instead of `annotatedWith()`, like so:
+To use these extra features, all you need to do is use `patternAnnotatedString()` instead of `annotatedWith()`:

 1. Create PatternAnnotation/s that map patterns to inline content or paragraph styles:
     ```kotlin
-    val usernamePill = inlineContentPatternAnnotation(
+    val usernamePills = inlineContentPatternAnnotation(
         pattern = "@[A-Za-z0-9_]+",
         inlineContent = { matchedText ->
             // Return an InlineTextContent composable